stevenyepes/stratos-bar/README.md

 ### Unified Omnibar Concept

-STV Palette features a **single, dynamic window** that transforms based on your interaction, inspired by modern tools like Raycast.
+StratosBar features a **single, dynamic window** that transforms based on your interaction, inspired by modern tools like Raycast.

 #### Three UI States